North Wales Crusaders: Stadiums

 North Wales Crusaders were first based at the Racecourse Ground located in Wrexham.
-The club moved to the ground in 2010, in time for the start of the Super League XV season.
+The Crusaders Rugby League club had moved to the ground in 2010, in time for the start of the Super League XV season.
 The first Crusaders match ever played there was against Leeds Rhinos on 29 January 2010, and that match is also the highest attendance for a Crusaders match played in Wrexham.
 With a capacity of 15,500 it is the largest ground in North Wales, the fifth largest in the whole of Wales, and the seventh largest in Super League.
 It was first built in 1807 and first played host to Wrexham's "Town Purse" horse race.
 Crowd trouble stopped the horse racing and in 1864 it became home to Wrexham Football Club with the club now owning the ground.
 The Wales national rugby league team have played there.
 The ground has four stands: The Mold Road Stand, the Eric Roberts Stand, the Kop and the Yale.

 During pre-season of the 2012 campaign.
 North Wales Crusaders played 'Home' games at both Halton Stadium (Widnes) and Eirias Stadium (Colwyn Bay).

 Whilst resurfacing work was taking place at the Racecourse Ground in 2014, North Wales Crusaders took their home games to 'the Rock' in Rhosymedre, near Ruabon.

 As of the 2017 season, the club is based at the Queensway Stadium in Wrexham.
 It consists of two small all-seater stands on one side overlooking a rugby pitch and a running track with floodlights.

 In 2021, the club was based at Stadiwm ZipWorld (aka Eirias Stadium) in Colwyn Bay due to COVID-19 restrictions preventing the use of Queensway Stadium.